MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 This setting specifies whether Files On-Demand is enabled.

+> [!NOTE]
+> Beginning in macOS Monterey 12.1, Files On-Demand will be enabled automatically and there will not be a setting for admins or users to turn it off.

+#### Earlier macOS versions

 > [!IMPORTANT]
 > We recommend keeping Files On-Demand enabled.
 [See all our recommendations for configuring the sync app](ideal-state-configuration.md)

-If you don't set this setting, Files On-Demand will be enabled automatically as we roll out the feature, and users can turn the setting on or off.

-> [!NOTE]
-> Beginning in macOS Monterey 12.1, Files On-Demand will be the default and there will not be a setting for users to turn it off.

 If you set this setting to **True**, **FilesOnDemand** is enabled and the users who set up the sync app can view the online-only files, by default.